dimitriosdev/my-winamp/README.md

 # My winamp
-Uses client-side-storage
-Test Dexie library, a wrapper for IndexedDB
+A web application that uploads, stores and plays music files Uses client-side-storage (Dexie library, a wrapper for IndexedDB)